John Roby: Works

 Roby wrote an influential, two-volume study on English folklore, The Traditions of Lancashire, in 1829.
 The book was a hit with the British upper classes, and it was reprinted within a year.
 Roby published a second series in 1831.
 Francis Palgrave thanked Roby for the work and asked him to write more.
-Nevertheless, readers did not believe that a banker could have written the books, and speculation named several others as the real author, including Crofton Croker.
+Nevertheless, readers did not believe that a banker could have written the books, and speculation named several others as the real author, including Crofton Croker who included, though, one plagiarised story in the collection.
 The works were condensed into three volumes and republished in 1841 for the general public as Popular Traditions of Lancashire.
 Roby wrote in the introduction that he intended to continue with volumes on other popular English traditions, but he never followed up on the promise.
 Different versions of The Traditions of Lancashire were reprinted in 1906, 1911, 1928, and 1930.
 He taught a four-session course on "Tradition, as connected with, and illustrating history, antiquities, and Romance" in his hometown of Rochdale.

 In some respects, Roby's efforts presaged later work in folkloristics.
 He used the term "oral tradition" long before it came into common academic usage.
 He noticed and wrote about similarities between folk beliefs in different regions in different eras.
 Roby denied any authority as a folklorist (antiquarian) and instead called himself simply a collector of oral traditions:

 In the northern counties, and more particularly in Lancashire ... it may readily be imagined that a number of interesting legends, anecdotes, and scraps of family history, are floating about, hitherto preserved chiefly in the shape of oral tradition.
 The antiquary, in most instances, rejects the information that does not present itself in the form of an authentic and well-attested fact; and legendary lore, in particular, he throws aside, as worthless and unprofitable.
 The author of the 'Traditions of Lancashire,' in leaving the dry and heraldic pedigree which unfortunately constitute the great bulk of those works that bear the name of county histories, enters on the more entertaining, though sometimes apocryphal narratives, which exemplify and embellish the records of our forefathers.